-7.18 The Council recognises the value and importance of suitable day care facilities for pre-school children.
-Such provision may range from a child minder looking after a few children to nurseries and playgroups providing either full or sessional day care for larger groups of children.
-To ensure that a minimum standard is maintained, registration with the Council's Social Services Department is required in most cases, in accordance with the provisions of the Children's Act.
+7.19 The Council recognises the value and importance of suitable day care facilities for pre-school children.
+Such provision may range from a child minder looking after a few children, to nurseries and playgroups providing either full or sessional day care for larger groups of children.
+To ensure that a minimum standard is maintained, registration with the Council's Social Services Department Office for Standards in Education (Ofsted) is required in most cases, in accordance with the provisions of the Children's Childcare Act 2006.

-7.19 The provision of full or sessional (less than 4 hours per day) day care facilities for services such as nurseries, crèches and playgroups which require registration under the Children's Act will normally require planning permission.
-Where such facilities are run from a private home the number of children allowed will be carefully controlled and 10 children will normally be regarded as a maximum.
-Where a childminder looks after pre-school and school age children in her/his own home, planning permission is unlikely to be required where the numbers of children cared for does not exceed the maximum permitted under the Children's Act for one childminder working on her/his own.
+7.20 The provision of full or sessional (less than 4 hours per day) day care facilities for services such as nurseries, crèches and playgroups which require registration under the Children's Childcare Act 2006 will normally require planning permission.
+Where such facilities are run from a private home, the number of children allowed will be carefully controlled and 10 children will normally be regarded as a maximum.
+Where a childminder looks after pre-school and school age children in her/his own home, planning permission is unlikely to be required where the numbers of children cared for does not exceed the maximum permitted under the Children's Childcare Act 2006 for one childminder working on her/his own.

-7.20 The noise and traffic generating potential of such developments will be two of the main considerations in assessing any application.
-Applicants will need to take account of the Council's Social Services' 'Guidelines for Registration of Private Day Nurseries, Crèches, Playgroups and Childminders' particularly in relation to floorspace, outdoor space and vehicular access requirements.
+7.21 The noise and traffic generating potential of such developments will be two of the main considerations in assessing any application.
+Applicants will need to take account of the Council's Social Services' 'Guidelines for Ofsted Registration requirements, of Private Day Nurseries, Crèches, Playgroups and Childminders' particularly in relation to floorspace, outdoor space and vehicular access requirements.

-7.21 The needs of children and their carers are often not catered for in the publicly accessible facilities such as shopping or leisure centres.
-The limited availability of crèches, baby changing facilities and feeding places, and supervised play areas can all place restrictions on carers' access to jobs, training and other facilities.
+7.22 The needs of children and their carers are often not catered for in the publicly accessible facilities such as shopping or leisure centres.
+The limited availability of crèches, baby changing facilities, and feeding places and supervised play areas can all place restrictions on carers' access to jobs, training and other facilities.
 The Council will therefore encourage the provision of childcare facilities for all development schemes which are likely to be visited by children and their carers.